intel/opencl-intercept-layer/docs/controls.md

 If set to a nonzero value, the Intercept Layer for OpenCL Applications will write results to the file "clintercept\_report.txt".

+##### `ReportInterval` (cl_uint)

+If set to a nonzero value, the Intercept Layer for OpenCL Applications will generate a report at regular intervals (based on the enqueue counter).
+This can be useful to generate report data while a long-running application is executing, or if an application does not exit cleanly.

 ### Performance Timing Controls

 ##### `HostPerformanceTiming` (bool)